 Details like this are why I love movies.
 Not knowing about the Spanish translation didn’t take away from the film, but learning about it made me appreciate the story even more deeply.

-So, the next time you watch Coco (or the first time, if you were bad and read this post without watching the movie), remember than in Spanish, Remember Me isn’t just a song: it’s the comforting presence Hector leaves for his daughter until he sees her again.
+So, the next time you watch Coco (or the first time, if you were bad and read this post without watching the movie), remember that in Spanish, Remember Me isn’t just a song: it’s the comforting presence Hector leaves for his daughter until he sees her again.
 And then try not to cry.

 P.S.
 The whole idea of music “waking someone up” is ACTUALLY A THING: